Cobb County Drug Court: Everything You Need to Know

 Immediate Track Program

-This court program, although as thorough and intensive as the regular track program, runs for 12 months.
+Although as thorough and intensive as the regular track program, this court program runs for 12 months.
 The individuals involved in this court program are usually low-need participants.

 What Happens in Drug Court?